Patrice Lumumba: Outbreak of the Congo Crisis

 Belgium intervened on 10 July, dispatching 6,000 troops to the Congo, ostensibly to protect its citizens from the violence.
 Most Europeans went to Katanga Province, which possessed much of the Congo's natural resources.
 Though personally angered, Lumumba condoned the action on 11 July, provided that the Belgian forces acted only to protect their citizens, followed the direction of the Congolese armed forces, and ceased their activities once order was restored.
 The same day the Belgian Navy bombarded Matadi after it had evacuated its citizens, killing 19 Congolese civilians.
 This greatly inflamed tensions, leading to renewed Congolese attacks on Europeans.
 Shortly thereafter Belgian forces moved to occupy cities throughout the country, including the capital, where they clashed with Congolese soldiers.
 On the whole, the Belgian intervention made the situation worse for the armed forces.

 The State of Katanga declared independence under regional premier Moïse Tshombe on 11 July, with support from the Belgian government and mining companies such as Union Minière.
 Lumumba and Kasa-Vubu were denied use of Élisabethville's airstrip the following day and returned to the capital, only to be accosted by fleeing Belgians.
 They sent a protest of the Belgian deployment to the United Nations, requesting that they withdraw and be replaced by an international peacekeeping force.
-The UN Security Council passed United Nations Security Council Resolution 143, calling for immediate removal of Belgian forces and establishment of the United Nations Operation in the Congo (ONUC).
+The UN Security Council passed United Nations Security Council Resolution 143, calling for the immediate removal of Belgian forces and establishment of the United Nations Operation in the Congo (ONUC).
 Despite the arrival of UN troops, unrest continued.
 Lumumba requested UN troops to suppress the rebellion in Katanga, but the UN forces were not authorised to do so under their mandate.
 On 14 July Lumumba and Kasa-Vubu broke off diplomatic relations with Belgium.
 Frustrated at dealing with the West, they sent a telegram to Soviet Premier Nikita Khrushchev, requesting that he closely monitor the situation in the Congo.